Main activities in the project

 - Mangement presentations for client and other relevant stakeholders.

-To get a better understanding of the actual content, we analyzed more than 600 letters, which we divided into overall categories.
-Then we deconstructed the letters to get a sense of the different types of content blocks
+One part of the project focused on improving the letters in the existing platform landscape.
+This meant creating concepts for responsive, interactive letters.
+To do this, we analyzed more than 600 letters, which we divided into overall categories.
+We then deconstructed a sample of these letters to get a sense of the different types of content blocks

 04Kill the letter.
 Design for flexible interactions!

-To make their communication truly digital, we recommended them to rethink their entire platform landscape and reconsider which content should be distributed where.
+Beyond concepts that could be quickly implemented, we completely re-envisioned the communication between citizens and the public sector. o make their communication truly digital, we recommended them to rethink their entire platform landscape and reconsider which content should be distributed where.
 Inspired by omnichannel strategies, we wanted them to think in platform-independent communication, where data and information can be dynamically presented across platforms.
-To exemplify how they could achieve this flexible communication we drew up flows to show how incoming and outgoing data should be processed by an intelligent "motor" depending on the user's situation.
-To achieve this, rules for the motor must be created, which we highly recommended them to do based on the taxonomy, we developed in the project.